 Certain of these funds allow the Center to take distributions on a quarterly basis.
-The fair value of these funds totaled \$42,064,148 and \$38,277,598 at December 31, 2021 and 2020, respectively.
+The fair value of these funds totaled \$33,450,544 and \$42,064,148 at December 31, 2022 and 2021, respectively.

-The remaining funds are not marketable and remain with the applicable fund until it terminates.
+The remaining funds are not marketable and the Center lacks redemption rights.
 These funds also require the Center to meet capital calls, up to a specified maximum, throughout the life of the funds.
 These funds have a scheduled termination date which can be extended up to four years.